Why Your March Madness Sales Event Is Illegal

 "People or entities can't use the NCAA's marks to promote their products or services in a commercial way.
 That means no posters on doors of casinos inviting people to March Madness gamblepalooza, no Internet ads luring people to websites where they can buy unauthorized March Madness gear and no March Madness ads on websites trying to get people to bars or concerts or events that aren't NCAA sponsors."

 Trademark lawyers for the owners of these copyrights watch the internet and other advertising venues to find and prosecute violators.

 Why Do Companies Pursue Trademark Infringements?

-They have to.
-If they aren't diligent in stopping others from using their trademarks, they lose the rights to the trademark.
-Owners of trademarks must be vigilant to assure that the power of their trademark is not diluted or tarnished through outside uses.
-A good example is Harley Davidson motorcycles, which relentlessly pursues people who sell goods with Harley Davidson or "hog" knockoffs.
+Companies pursue trademark infringements because they have to.
+If they aren't diligent in stopping others from using their trademarks, they may lose the rights to the trademark.
+At the very least, they lose the marketing power that the trademark once held.
+Harley Davidson, for example, relentlessly pursues people who sell knockoff goods bearing the Harley Davidson name or logo.

 If you're interested, Seattle Trademark Lawyer has a brief history of the trademarking of the term "March Madness."